MihirMongia/MihirMongia.github.io/_pages/about.md

 Past work experience
 ======
 For one year after undergrad, I worked about as an analog designer and webpage developer at two startups.
 After my masters, I decided to work at a non-profit in New York attempting to use data science for social good.
-This past summer I worked in a hedge fund predicting the returns of high risk personal loans.
+Summer 2022 I worked in a hedge fund predicting the returns of high risk personal loans.
 Here I was able to build a machine learning model that matched industrial competitors.

 Entrepreneurship and Consulting
 ======